 Graduate students wishing to pursue the certificate program in Pan-African Studies in conjunction with a graduate degree must meet the requirements for admission to that degree program and should then apply for the certificate program by consulting the PAS Director of Graduate Studies after admission.
 Depending on the structure of the degree program, coursework toward the certificate may be either additional hours beyond those required for the degree or elective hours toward the degree, or a combination of the two.
 The PAS Director of Graduate Studies shall then inform the student's degree program chair and work to coordinate the completion of degree and graduate certificate program requirements.

 The Department of Pan-African Studies Director of Graduate Studies will review and evaluate each applicant's qualifications for admission and make recommendations to the Chair.
 The Graduate Programs Committee referenced above will be convened only to review exceptional cases.

 Requirements for the Graduate Certificate in Pan-African Studies

-- A total of fifteen (15) hours in courses approved for graduate credit in accordance with the policies of the Graduate School.
+- A total of fifteen (15) hours in courses approved for graduate credit in accordance with the policies of the School of Interdisciplinary and Graduate Studies.

 - Nine (9) credit hours must be chosen from the list of "Approved PAS Courses" (available in the Department of Pan-African Studies): three (3) credit hours from the "Historical Studies" area; three (3) credit hours from the "Cultural Studies" area; and three (3) credit hours from the "Social Studies" area.
 Substitutions must be approved by the Director of Graduate Studies.

 - Six (6) credit hours must be chosen from the list of "Approved Electives" (available in the Department of Pan-African Studies").
 For students pursuing graduate degrees, at least one course must be outside of the department in which the student is pursuing the degree.
 Substitutions must be approved by the Director of Graduate Studies.

 - At least three hours must be at the 600 level.